danielrudn/pricekeep-android/README.md

 # PriceKeep #
-## Work on this project has been paused. ##

-The front-end for the android application.
+The __(incomplete)__ front-end for the android application written using the MVP architecture and Firebase as a backend for authentication and storage.

 ### What does it do? ###